Last Updated on

 The country of cinnamon

-Sri Lanka is the world’s largest producer of cinnamon and its biggest exporter.
+Here’s a Sri Lanka fact that I was completely unaware of: Sri Lanka is the world’s largest producer of cinnamon and its biggest exporter.
 I loved seeing how cinnamon is actually made by peeling the branch of the plant, and then carefully cutting the cinnamon of it slice by slice.
 The rolled up cinnamon sticks are then laid out to dry (pictured below).
 When you are in Sri Lanka you will smell the enticing scent of cinnamon in a lot of places.

-Considering the country has over 830 miles / 1,300 kilometers of coastline, you’d expect there to be lots of beaches, but to honest – I didn’t expect there to be so many exceptionally beautiful beaches (maybe because none of the beaches in nearby India blew me away)!
+Considering the country has over 830 miles / 1,300 kilometers of coastline, you’d expect there to be lots of beaches, but to honest – I didn’t expect there to be so many exceptionally beautiful beaches (maybe because none of the beaches in nearby India blew me away?)!
 So if you’re into any sorts of water sports – surfing, scuba diving, snorkeling, water-skiing – or just enjoy relaxing on a glorious sandy beach, you can do that in Sri Lanka.
 I could have spent much more time beach hopping around the country and am already looking forward to returning at some point to do exactly that.

-A world heritage mecca
+Sri Lanka is a world heritage mecca

 Sri Lanka is a paradise for fans of UNESCO World Heritage sites: there are eight sites scattered across the country!
 And considering how small the country is, it is actually possible to visit them all on one trip to Sri Lanka, whereas in the U.S., this would be impossible.
 Sri Lanka’s UNESCO sites include: the Temple Of The Tooth in Kandy, the sacred ancient city of Anuradhapura, the ancient city of Polonnaruwa, the fortified city of Galle, Dambulla Cave Temple, the ancient rock city of Sigiriya, the Central Highlands and Sinhajara Forest.